Companies that use Filevine

 Analyzed and validated by Henley Wing Chiu

-Filevine We detected 2,081 customers using Filevine and 13 companies that churned or ended their trial.
+Filevine We detected 2,105 companies using Filevine, 14 companies that churned, and 1 customers with upcoming renewal in the next 3 months.
 The most common industry is Law Practice (76%) and the most common company size is 2-10 employees (45%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login